bloombergindustry/fishtank-vue/src/components/Buttons.md

   &nbsp;

   This button type utilizes both icons and slots, it will require 4 things of you:
   1. Import desired icons from **@fishtank/icons-vue**.
+See [How to Import Icons for Button Components](#to-import-icons-for-your-components)

-  2. Declare them under **:components** in your **export default Vue.extend()** class.
-See [Section](#usage).
+  2. Declare them under **:components** in your **export default Vue.extend( )** class.
+See [How to Export Your Custom Button Components](#to-export-your-custom-vue-components) .
-  3. Refer icons in all cases using camel case.
+  3. Refer to icons in all cases using camel case.
     a.
 Do it like this. *'AnAwesomeIcon24'* **(Heroes do this)**
     b.
-Never like this, *'an_awesome_icon_24' or 'an-awesome-icon-24'. **(Only Villians do that.)**
+Never do it like this, *'an_awesome_icon_24' or 'an-awesome-icon-24'. **(Only Villians do that.)**
   4. Refer to icon with self closing tags within component. *e.g. '< AnAwesomeIcon24 />'*

 &nbsp;

   This button takes in two required slots that are referenced using the '< template >' tags.
-The first is the '< template >' that takes in the attribute slot name 'icon'.
-Between this template tag is where you will insert your 24x24 icon of choice, after you have imported it from '@fishtank/icons-vue'.
+The first is the '< template >' that takes in the attribute slot named 'icon'.
+Between this template tag is where you will reference your 24x24 icon of choice, after you have imported it from '@fishtank/icons-vue'.
 Remember to reference your icon using self closing tags.
-The second '< template >' tag takes in a slot named 'label', where you enter the buttons label text.
+The second '< template >' tag takes in a slot named 'label', where you enter the label text.

   &nbsp;